 More finalist took to the stage to sing or dance to the latest K-pop songs.
 After each routine, the MC always asked if they won what did they want to do in South Korea?
 A lot of the responses were very typical such as shopping, or attending a k-pop concert.

 It wasn’t until the seven-member group MKDC took to the stage that the audience chanting revived up full force.
 Maybe it’s because of their recent BTS dance cover of FakeLove in N.Y.
 Time Square.
 Their dance cover already has over 1.8 million views on Youtube.
 If you would like to see their performance at the Korean Cultural Center click on the link.

 Another four finalists completed their performances before the judges went into another room to deliberate.
 While the judges deliberated the emcee held dance-offs for door prizes that consisted of printed signed CD’s.

 The judges resumed their seats and the winning envelopes were given to the emcee.
 The emcee announced the K-pop start best vocal award went to Gyuri.
 Gyuri sang “Like It” a song by Yoon Jong-shin.

 Next, the emcee announced the winner for the K-pop start best dance award.
 The award went to the seven-member group MKDC.

 Congratulations to everyone who participated in the L.A. finals.
 Good luck to Gyuri, and MKDC as they head to South Korea to participate in the Global competition in October.
 I hope you have an awesome experience in South Korea and bring home the grand prize.
 Fighting!

-If you want information about the Global Changwon K-pop World Festival contestants check out their Facebook page here
+If you want information about the Global Changwon K-pop World Festival contestants visits their Facebook page.

 Sharing is caring.
 Why not Pin it!